From a friend:

 Off the soundtrack to the Wes Anderson film ‘Rushmore’.
 Ironically I just had the epiphany that Anderson’s latest “Moonrise Kingdom’ is currently my favorite film of 2012.
 It also made me realize how burnt out I am on comic book movies and superhero cinema in general.
 I’m tired of the CGI overkill, the origin stories, the inevitable set-up for the sequel.
 I long for those quiet summer days of childhood where you could just explore your town, your cottage, that island getaway, and find something truly magical.

 10. Drunken Butterfly – Sonic Youth

 Ah, Sonic Youth.
 I think they were my favorite band through 1992, and I couldn’t wait for ‘Dirty’ to come put already.
-I saw them at the Concert Hall in Toronto that November, and my ears rang for days afterward.
+I saw them that November, and my ears rang for days afterward.
 It was my soundtrack through that summer and autumn when I trekked off to university to begin the next phase of my life; a phase of life that feels like it’s ending only now.
 Maybe not ending, but heading in a new direction.
-FUnny thing is at least to my ears, this song feels as fresh now as it did when I first heard it 20 years ago.
+Funny thing is at least to my ears, this song feels as fresh now as it did when I first heard it 20 years ago.
 And then I realize it’s been 20 years, and I wonder where the time went.
 It’s all gone by so fast I worry the next 20 will accelerate even more.
 At least I’ll still have the music.